Because of Big Noise's efforts, Bela Fleck's

 won eight Grammys along the way (not to mention the 20 nominations,

 in more distinct categories than anyone else, ever).
-Ever since he started playing music, Bela heard

-stories about where the banjo came from.
-To many, the banjo
+music, Bela heard stories about where the banjo came from.

-is seen as a uniquely American instrument ‚ and even conjures
+To many, the banjo is seen as a uniquely American instrument

-images of white Southern stereotypes.
-But the banjo is actually
+- and even conjures images of white Southern stereotypes.

-a descendant of an African instrument.
-West Africans have
+But the banjo is actually a descendant of an African instrument.

-long played an instrument that looks and sounds much like
+West Africans have long played an instrument that looks

-the banjo.
-When slave traders captured West Africans, many
+and sounds much like the banjo.
+When slave traders captured

-the instrument that defines who he is.
+of the banjo, the instrument that defines who he is.

 But Bela's journey was also